 For the more passionate among you, you will have to allow more time to read the numerous informative panels.

-Many objects related to the airborne troops are exposed in the museum.
-You will have little difficulty navigating through the museum.
+The museum is home to a wealth of airborne memorabilia.
+You’ll find it easy to navigate through the museum.
 Most of the site is accessible to people with reduced mobility.

-The floor is flat, there are few stairs.
-The buildings are either on one level or equipped with an access ramp.
-Only one platform located in pavilion C-47 is inaccessible.
+The ground is flat and there are few stairs.
+Buildings are either level or equipped with ramps.
+Only one platform in pavilion C-47 is inaccessible.

 Restrooms are located in the museum’s reception building, next to the store, and in Pavilion 3.